 White Stallion Ranch

 The White Stallion Ranch is not the typical place you might think of for a weekend getaway, but it should be on your radar!
+This is one of our top things to do in Tucson with kids!
 The ranch provides all the comforts of a fine resort in the unique atmosphere that is typical of a dude ranch.
 Couples and families will enjoy being able to reconnect amidst nature and with limited distractions (WiFi!).
 Available rooms range from single to family suites.
 There is also a hacienda that has 4 bedrooms, which is perfect for larger families or those traveling as a group.

 The benefit of staying at the White Stallion Ranch is that you do not need to go far to experience some of the best things on offer in Tucson.
 With in-house horseback riding every day, a pool, fitness centers, movie theater and rec room, there is something for everyone here.
 Just outside the confines of the ranch is Saguaro National Park (East side), the Desert Museum and more.